11 Superfoods to Boost Your Health

 10. FLAXSEED (aka Linseed)

+WHAT'S IN IT?
 The humble Flaxseed is packed with fiber, omega-3 fatty acids, B vitamins and antioxidants.

 WHAT DOES IT DO?
 Flaxseed fights cancer, and promotes brain food; it's one of the only non-animal sources of Omega-3, and certainly the easiest to digest.